kennethreitz-archive/.com/content/trips/trip-2012-paris.rst

 Designer Jeans
 --------------

 In my travels, I've learned to pack as lightly as humanly possible.
 Unfortunately, a single point of failure was discovered this trip: $25 jeans.
 While in Vegas, my pants developed a very small tear between the legs.
 Much to my surprise, by the end of the hackathon, this small imperfection had transformed itself into a 10 inch hole.
-No number of hotel sewing kits could fixed this.
+No number of hotel sewing kits could possibly repair this situation.

 I had a keynote the next day.
 My hand was forced: I had to buy new jeans.
 In the fashion capital of the world.
 On a Sunday.